TheodorTomas/theodortomas-dot-com/README.md

 Professional website containing a small bio, links and contact info.
 Written using ES6, React, Webpack, Babel amongst other technologies.
 Powered by Nginx, Node.js and NPM.
 Continuous deployment implemented with Jenkins and Docker.

+Server Side Rendering implemented with Node, Express and PM2.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing